Ben Saunders (fighter)

-Benjamin Saunders (born April 13, 1983), is an American mixed martial artist who currently fights in the Welterweight division.
+Benjamin Saunders (born April 13, 1983) is an American former mixed martial artist who fought in the Welterweight division.
 He was a featured fighter on The Ultimate Fighter: Team Hughes vs. Team Serra, fighting on Team Serra.
-A professional competitor since 2004, Saunders has formerly competed in the UFC and Bellator.
+A professional competitor since 2004, Saunders competed in the UFC and Bellator.

 Background

 Saunders was born in Fort Lauderdale, Florida, where he lived until he was in the third grade when he moved to Coral Springs, Florida.
 Saunders parents were divorced, and as a result he lived with his father.
 His older brother, Jacob, who practiced karate, helped teach his younger brother about the martial art.
 His twin brother, Joe, is a former member of the Florida Legislature.
 When Saunders was eight years old, he had a friend who was learning Tang Soo Do, which the two soon began practicing daily.
 However, due to poor financial status Saunders was unable to pay for legitimate instruction.
 At the age of 14, Saunders began training in Jeet Kune Do and worked at fast food restaurants so that he could pay the tuition.
 He worked out with his J. P. Taravella High School wrestling team where he learned wrestling techniques in exchange for submission techniques that he knew.
 Saunders, although not an instigator of street fights, did not back down from challenges and was also involved in countless street fights while growing up.
 At the age of 18, Saunders told his parents that he was leaving for Valencia College, when in fact he was going to train with Din Thomas to become a professional fighter.